beise93/afs505_u3/README.md

 -[JAVA](https://www.java.com/en/download/) Version 8 or later

 ## Project Instructions
-### First Steps:
-#### creating the config file
+### 1: Setup the config file
-In creating this pipeline you will need to create a ```nextflow.config``` file to store parameters for which our pipeline will use.
+In using this pipeline you will need to setup a ```nextflow.config``` file to store parameters for which our pipeline will use.
 In creating this config file you are storing parameters for inputs, output and so forth that our workflow script will reference.
 We will also place our nextflow directives in this file.
 This is an important step in allowing nextflow to launch jobs on our exectuor or any other workload manager like Slurm.
-Placing directives and params in a config file also allows us to simply change these features without having to edit our script.
+Placing directives and params in a config file also allows us to simply change these features, such as the number of CPUS to run our script, without having to edit our script.
+Also, it is much simpler to place this file into the same directory as the Nextflow script.
 ##### Example .config file
 ``` groovy
 params{